mend/renovate-ce-ee/docs/migrating-to-renovate-ce.md

 When migrating from Renovate On-Premises to Renovate Community Edition, you can continue to use the same Bot/User, with just a couple of modifications.

+## Health Check

+If you are using a "health check" of the Renovate container then you should point it to `/health` in Renovate CE.

 ## Environment Variable Renaming